 The brutality rivaled that of the Eastern Front; no quarter was given.
 Incidents like the Malmedy Massacre became well-known.
 On the afternoon of December 17, 1944, over 80 GIs who had been taken prisoner were gunned down by men of the 1st SS Panzer Division.
 Some escaped to spread the story, which led to a steely resolve on the part of American troops.

 Shortly after the outbreak of Hitler’s Ardennes Offensive, members of the all-black 333rd Artillery Battalion were just eleven miles behind the front lines.
-With the rapid advance of the Germans, the 333rd was ordered to withdraw further west but two batteries, Charlie and Service Battery, were ordered to stay behind to give covering fire to the 106th Infantry Division.
+With the rapid advance of the Germans, the 333rd was ordered to withdraw further west.
+Still, two batteries, Charlie and Service Battery, were ordered to stay behind to give covering fire to the 106th Infantry Division.

-On Dec 17th the 333rd were overrun with most killed or captured.
-The remnants of the unit were ordered to Bastogne and incorporated into its sister unit the 969th Field Artillery Battalion.
+On December 17th, the 333rd were overrun with most killed or captured.
+The remnants of the unit were ordered to Bastogne and incorporated into its sister unit, the 969th Field Artillery Battalion.
 Both units provided fire support for the 101st Airborne Division in the Siege of Bastogne, subsequently being awarded the Presidential Unit Citation.

 It is believed that this is the only memorial to Black G.I.s and their units of World War II in Europe.
 Norman’s goal is to make the Wereth 11 and all Black G.I.s “visible” to all Americans and to history.
 They, like so many others, paid the ultimate price for our freedom.

 Please visit his site where you can learn more about this dark and virtually unknown chapter from WWII. http://www.wereth.org/en/home